 This school is committed to safeguarding and promoting the welfare of children and young people, and expects all staff, and volunteers, to share the same commitment.
 This position is subject to an enhanced DBS check.

-Please be advised that all applications will need to be supported by two referees and be made using the Gloucestershire County Council application form below – we will not accept C.V’s.
-If you have not heard from us by 29/05/2020 please assume your application has been unsuccessful this time.
+Please be advised that applications will need to be supported by two referees and be made using the Gloucestershire County Council application form – we will not accept C.V’s.
+If you have not heard from us by 15/12/23, please assume your application has been unsuccessful.

 Do you want to make a positive contribution to your community?

 We are looking for a special person to be a

 You don't need to be a parent, have a child at the school or know about education matters to become a school governor.
 Enthusiasm, commitment and an interest in education are the most important qualities.
 If you enjoy being part of a team, would like to learn something new and give something back to the community, then being a school governor may be for you.

 As part of our Governing Body, you will help to make sure the school provides a good quality education.
 Together with the Headteacher, governors set the school aims and policies and oversee pupil's spiritual, moral and cultural development.

 You would be required to attend committee and governing body meetings six times per year.
 (Virtual/remote attendance will be considered).

 Training and support will be provided.
 No special qualifications are required, but you must be 18 or over and willing to undertake an enhanced DBS check.

 Please visit our Governors page: